silvae86/silvae86.github.io/_posts/2020-01-03-php-code-quality-metrics.markdown

 ## Results

-You will get something like this
+You will get something like this.

 ### Output folder and file structure